• Skip to primary navigation

 The Next Step

 When complete, your SWOT analysis should have 3 to 5 factors for each category.
-Then you are ready to craft plans that:
+Then you are ready to craft plans which:

 Getting Everyone on the Right Page